How to split a workbook to separate Excel files in Excel?

-3. In the following popping up Browse For Folder dialog box, choose a location for saving the new split Excel files, and then click the OK button.
+3. In the Browse For Folder dialog, please specify a destination folder to save the split separate files, and click the OK button.

-Kutools for Excel's Split Workbook tool makes it easy to split active workbook into individual Excel files (one file contains one worksheet), and each Excel file carries the name of the worksheet.
+Kutools for Excel's Split Workbook tool makes it easy to split active workbook into individual Excel files (one file contains one worksheet), CSV files, TXT files, or PDF files as you need.
 You can set to skip all the blank and hidden worksheets.
-Read more…
+Have a Free Trial!